fbpx

 A dependent contractor are workers who cannot be considered employees, but who are economically dependent on a single client company.
 Dependent contractors are similar to employees in that they are entitled to reasonable notice of the termination of the working relationship, in recognition of their economic dependence on a single employer.
 They can be awarded notice periods that are similar to those given to employees.

-Are Independent Contractors entitled to Reasonable Notice?
+Are Independent Contractors Entitled to Reasonable Notice?

 No, independent contractors are not entitled to common law reasonable notice of termination.